NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ### Routing

-TODO: Intro
+Most of the Angular 2 concepts you’ve used in the last few sections are the same regardless of whether you’re building for the web or native apps.
+You are even able to share model objects and services directly between the two environments.

+However, routing is different, as there are some fundamental differences between how the concept of routing works on the web and in apps.
+Routing on the web revolves around the concept of a URL, but in a native app there is no browser.
+Likewise, native apps have concepts that aren’t present in the browser, such as Android’s hardware back button, or iOS’s swipe left-to-right gesture to go back.

+Because of that, routing in NativeScript needs to work a bit differently.
+The main difference is that you must designate certain Angular components in your app as “pages”, which in Groceries are stored in the `pages` folder.
+Let’s look at the code needed to make this work, and then step by and discuss why NativeScript takes the approach that it does.

 <h4 class="exercise-start">
-    <b>Exercise</b>: ???
+    <b>Exercise</b>: Setting up routing
 </h4>

+To this point you’ve been putting your login page code in `app.component.ts`.
+Let’s move that logic into the `pages/login` folder to make room for additional pages.

+First, open `app/app.component.ts` and copy its contents into `app/pages/login/login.component.ts`.

-Copy app/app.component.ts into app/pages/login/login.component.ts, change the name of the class from “AppComponent” to “LoginPage, and update the two paths below accordingly:
+Next, in `login.component.ts`, change the name of the class from “AppComponent” to “LoginPage, and update the two paths below accordingly:

 ``` TypeScript
 import {User} from "../../shared/user/user";
 import {UserService} from "../../shared/user/user.service";
 ```

+Now that `app.component.ts` is empty, let’s add in the appropriate Angular 2 routing code.
 Open app/app.component.ts back up and paste in the following code:

 ``` TypeScript
 import {Component} from "angular2/core";